- Learn about Eos

 A dietary substance that is broken down in the body to fatty acids.
 See also EFA.

 An abnormal tract formed between loops of bowel, the bowel and other organs or the bowel and the skin surface.
-Fistulas are normally associated with severe Crohn's Disease, but possibly might also occur with other full-thickness inflammatory conditions.
+Fistulas are normally associated with severe Crohn's Disease, but might also occur with other inflammatory conditions.
 Antibiotics and anti-inflammatory medications are typically required for treatment, and placement of a drain or surgical treatment may also be necessary.

 A time during which active disease is present.